wilsonmar/VisualStudio/PerfTest.md

    Web Browser | Request | Response | Context | Details

 8) Click on Context and scroll down to see the parameter.

+At the bottom of the requests,
+Visual Studio automatically adds a Validation Rule **Response Time Goal**.

 ## <a name="VaryStaticData"> Parametize Static Values in Scripts</a>
 Right-click on a step and select an item to Insert or Add.